kopardev/ccbr1060/docs/shRNA_detection.md

 ## Finding consensus shRNA integration sites across all samples

+This entire workflow can be run using the script `filter_and_get_integration_genelist.bash `.
+The only argument is the min. reads threshold which is set to 5.

 `/data/CCBR/projects/ccbr1060/Hg38_shRNA_hybrid/bams_withoutChimericJunctions` has the results for running STAR with chimeric junctions reported for each sample as a tab-delimited file.

 ```bash